github/opensource.guide/overviews/os-contributing/index.md

 ### Create an Issue

 If you find a bug in a project you're using (and you don't know how to fix it), have trouble following the documentation or have a question about the project -- create an issue!
 There's nothing to it and whatever issue you're having, you're likely not the only one, so others will find your issue helpful, too.
-We've got a guide on [issues]().
+For more information on how issues work, check out our [Issues guide](http://guides.github.com/overviews/issues).

+> Why don't my :tm:s work?

+#### Issues Pro Tips :TM:

+- **Check existing issues** for your issue.
+Duplicating an issue is slower for both parties so search through open and closed issues to see if what you're running into has been addressed already.
+- **Be clear** about what your problem is.
+Detail how someone else can recreate the problem.
+- **Include system details** like what the browser, library or operating system you're using and its version.
+- **Paste error output** or logs in your issue or in a [Gist](http://gist.github.com).
+If pasting them in the issue, wrap it in three backticks: ` ``` ` so that it renders nicely.
+- **Link to demos** recreating the problem on things like [JSFiddle](http://jsfiddle.net) or [CodePen](http://codepen.io).

-<a id="cla" title="Contributor Licsence Agreement" class="toc-item"></a>
+<a id="pr" title="Pull Request" class="toc-item"></a>

 ### Pull Request

-When you've found a feature to add or bug to fix in a project and you've read the documents on contributing, create a pull request.
-Be not afraid!
+If you're able to patch the bug or add the feature yourself -- fantastic, make a pull request with the code!
+Be sure you've read any documents on contributing, understand the license and have signed a CLA if required.
 Once you've submitted a pull request the maintainer(s) can compare your branch to the existing one and decide whether or not to incorporate (pull in) your changes.

 #### Pull Request Pro Tips :TM: